dvdmtw98/notes/My Vault/computer-networks/network-security/firewall.md

 #### Unified Threat Management Firewall (UTM)
 Provides the ability to conduct multiple security functions in a single appliance
-Includes features of IPS, Antivirus Solutions, VPN, Load Balancer, [DLP](../../cloud-service-providers/gcp/gcp-security-services/data-loss-prevention-dlp.md), etc.
+Includes features of IPS, Antivirus Solutions, VPN, Load Balancer, [DLP](../../cyber-security/security-controls/data-protection/data-loss-prevention-dlp.md), etc.
-They become a single point of failure for the network
+UTM can become a single point of failure for the network

 #### Web Application Firewall (WAF)
 Focuses on the inspection of HTTP traffic